Things to do in Tokyo for free

 Yes, you read that right.
 The same filmmaker who directed all our fav classics, like Howl’s Moving Castle and Spirited Away, designed the Giant Ghibli Clock at Nittele Tower.

-This massive clock is about 3 storeys high, decked up in copper and steel with incredible detail, like cannons, statued blacksmiths, and a boiling teapot.
-You’ll also find that around 4 or 5 times a day, the clock “comes to life” with a tiny show that’ll have you wanting to upgrade your clock back home ASAP.
+This massive clock is about 3 storeys high, decked in copper and steel with incredible detail, like cannons, statues of blacksmiths, and a boiling teapot.
+You’ll also find that at scheduled times each day, the clock “comes to life” with a tiny show that’ll have you wanting to upgrade your clock back home ASAP.
 Though, it’d be hard to compete with the cool music features that also come with the Ghibli Clock.

 Interactive exhibitions & activities